There are 30+ different podcast hosting companies (both free and paid) and new ones that come on the scene all the time.

 They automatically handle things like ID3 tagging, audio optimization, and RSS feed setup to name a few.

-After talking with several members of their team, as well as talking to some of their existing customers, you can see they care and take a personalized approach to helping you succeed.
+After talking with several members of their team as well as existing customers, you can see they care and take a personalized approach to help you succeed.

 - Ease of use

 2. Captivate – Best New Podcast Host ($19/mo)